Darwinkel/darwinkel.net/index.md

 ⚠️ **Be warned!** When morality is optimized, the human is often the inefficiency to be removed.[^moral-saint]

+## 🪙Siren of the Earned Crown

+She praises you softly, reasonably.
+Her song is made of effort rewarded, nights worked late, pleasures deferred.
+"You earned this," she says.
+"And what is earned is deserved.
+Success becomes evidence of virtue, virtue proof of a just world.
+The system feels fair to you.

+Fortuna quietly exits the story.
+So do inheritance, health, timing, teachers, infrastructure, and the countless contingencies that never appear on a résumé.
+What remains is a clean narrative: you tried, you succeeded, therefore the outcome is just.

+She teaches the soul's accounting.
+Discipline deposits credit.
+Sacrifice accrues balance.
+Soon you are no longer asking what justice requires _now_, but what your past goodness has already paid for.
+Compassion becomes discretionary.
+Solidarity becomes generosity.

+When others falter, her song offers an explanation that flatters and absolves at once: they must not have tried hard enough.
+You are taught why their suffering is not your responsibility.

+She does not tell you to stop caring or be cruel.
+She simply teaches you that you no longer have to.
+She crowns you, and suggests that a crowned man may finally rest.

+⚠️ **Be warned!** When success is mistaken for moral proof, luck is sanctified, virtue is monetized, and injustice learns to speak in the voice of responsibility.[^moral-luck-credit-desert]

 # The Journey to the Realms of Hades

 Upon death, **🥀Thanatos** extracts the soul from the body, illuminated by the radiant sunlight of **🔆Sol Invictus**, under orders from **✂️Atropos**. **🪽Mercury** then wordlessly guides it to the **banks of the Acheron**, where the souls gather at dusk and mist, and **🛶Charon**, cloaked and grumbling, awaits.
 Standing at the other side is **🔗Ananke**, watching us from a distance.
 Looking at her is a reminder that the only thing that matters, is that we act and choose.
 Moral agency is a prerequisite for entering **Hades**.
 As such, only beings with fully developed consciousness and cognition have their souls extracted by **🥀Thanatos**.
 Beings without cognition or consciousness, be they animals, young children, or the severely intellectually disabled, are immediately embraced by **🫗Lethe** and **🌌Iuppiter Optimus Maximus** instead.